 Women must be physically exposed in the presence of a mikvah attendant in order to ensure that every hair is submerged during immersion.
 This is a halachik requirement and the role of the mikvah attendant, because that one aspect a woman cannot see for herself.
 For many women this is difficult and for some, it is a re-traumatization of past body violations every month.

 Women want and deserve privacy and autonomy when it comes to their bodies.
 They also want and deserve privacy to honor their spiritual longings through prayer at this auspicious time.
 This is a woman’s time for spiritual hygiene.
 Some women might take advantage of the immersion moments to pause and meditate on this sacred ritual.
 Communion with G-d in this most intimate experience cannot happen when someone is standing over you, watching you and impatiently waiting for you to get out.
 And certainly, a woman cannot focus on prayer or connection to the immersion experience and to G-d if she has just been strip searched.
-She is rather likely dissociating to get through the ordeal only to leave in a troubled state instead of the mitzvah’s intended tranquility.
+She is rather likely dissociating to get through the ordeal only to leave in a troubled state instead of with the mitzvah’s intended tranquility.

-Let me pose a scenario.
+Allow me to pose a scenario.
 Tefillin is a non-optional commandment for Jewish men.
 That means it is a serious mitzvah to be performed every day without fail.
 It involves many detailed halakhic instructions and must be taught in advance to every bar mitzvah boy prior to turning thirteen.
 Tefillin must be placed and wrapped in specific and exact ways.
 The arm knot and head straps, if not wrapped and placed properly, renders the obligation of Tefillin unfulfilled.
 Are there any shuls in any community, that have protocols for men to be grilled about the placement of their tefillin prior to being admitted to shul or allowed to daven?
 As far as I know, this minhag has yet to be established in even the most stringent halakhically observant shuls.
 It is understood that each man takes responsibility for his own mitzvah of Tefillin.
 No one is hired to check on the daveners, and no one is asking intrusive questions.
-From what I understand, in many shuls if a fellow davener comes over to point out that a person’s shel rosh is on incorrectly, many times the response is one of hostility.
+From what I understand, in many shuls if a fellow davener comes over to point out that a person’s shel rosh is placed incorrectly, many times the response is one of hostility.
 People do not take well to being intruded on during their spiritual meditations.

 Let us be sensitized and aware of the potential distress and damage wrought by an unattuned mikvah process.
 Mikvah attendants should ideally possess personality qualities and communication skills that put mikvah users at ease and create an emotionally stress-free environment.
 Certain forward-thinking mikvahs have attendants who are exceptionally sensitive and seem to have received trauma informed training.
 But there also are mikvahs where the attendants have an unfriendly and stern-faced attitude reminiscent of a Headmaster at a Catholic boarding school for juvenile delinquents.

-Women who come to the mikvah are already feeling vulnerable.
-Some of them are desperately trying to get pregnant while others are afraid of getting pregnant.
+Women who come to the mikvah are already feeling emotionally vulnerable.
+Some of them are desperately trying to get pregnant while others are terrified of getting pregnant.
 Some will go home to loving husbands and others to harsh or abusive husbands.
 Some have struggled with months of bleeding and staining prior to getting seven clean days and others might be going to immerse for the first time in a year.
 Their bodies and private places are literally exposed but they are emotionally unseen.
 The ways in which women are inspected and touched in many mikvahs are dehumanizing.
 Some of the words used by women in my practice who have had such experiences are: “strip searched”, “violated”, “interrogated” and “degraded”.
 Almost all women feel uncomfortable to some degree.
 Why exacerbate these difficulties with intrusive inspections and excessive scrupulosity?